pantheon-systems/documentation/source/_docs/manual-import.md

 * [Rsync or SFTP Client](/docs/rsync-and-sftp/)
 * [MySQL Client](/docs/mysql-access/)

-## Create a New Pantheon Site and Start from Scratch
+## Create a New Pantheon Site

 From your Pantheon Dashboard:

-* Choose **Create a new site**.
+* Choose **Create a new site**
-* Name your site.
+* Name your site
-* Select **Start from Scratch**, and choose your starting codebase.
+* Choose your site type or choose a site distribution (this allows your site to connect to that upstream so you can later [apply upstream updates](/docs/upstream-updates/) from your Dashboard with one click)

-Starting from scratch allows your site to connect to that upstream so you can later [apply upstream updates](/docs/upstream-updates/) from your Dashboard with one click.
+* Wait for the CMS deployment to be complete and **Visit your Site Dashboard**

 ## Import the Codebase